silverslade/aframe_blender_exporter/README.md

 | Export To | Target Directory where the `Name` Directory will be created | `C:/temp/` |
 | Clear Assets Directory | To remove old 3d models from the main assets dir |  |

-### The Lightmapper Add-on

-Since the 0.0.5+ version, the A-Frame Exporter will be compatible with the Lightmapper Add-on by Naxela.

-The Lightmapper Add-on is an open source Blender Add-on project for an incredibly quick baking process: it uses the GPU and it can be configured to use a denoiser and an open CV module to clean the lightmaps.
-It can be much faster than the Blender Bake standard process.

-To use the Lightmapper for baking lightmaps:

-+ Install the Add-on from [Here](https://github.com/Naxela/The_Lightmapper)
-+ Install and configure the denoise and opencv
-+ Untick the "Cast Shadows" option
-+ Open the "Bake" panel and follow the enumerated buttons
-+ 0 "Delete all Lightmaps"
-+ 1 "Prepare Selection for Lightmapper"
-+ 2 "Bake with Lightmapper" (wait the end of the process, better is toggle on Window -> System Console)
-+ 3 "Save Lightmaps" (all lightmaps will be copied inside a "lightmaps" directory in the target project)
-+ 4 "Clean Lightmaps" (it's needed because the changes to the shaders can be incompatible with A-Frame)
-+ Then you can use Aframe exporter as usual - "Export A-Frame project" (it will load the saved lightmaps and it will apply them to the a frame component)
-+ Remember to make backups.
-Often.

-Though the process may seem quite rough, it works.
-In the future release I'll work for a more linear process.
-But in few minutes you can enjoy a complex baked scene inside A-Frame with just few clicks.

 # Credits